-In addition, negative effects to aquatic habitat and/or biota could potentially occur as a result of changes in surface water quality (see Section 3.3) and/or sedimentation due to wind or water erosion of adjacent soils, particularly in the water crossing and distribution line crossing work areas.
+In addition, negative effects to aquatic habitat and/or biota could potentially occur as a result of changes in surface water quality (see Section 3.3) and/or sedimentation due to wind or water erosion of adjacent soils.
 Increased turbidity could affect biota (e.g., clogging of gills, alterations in behaviour, smothering of incubating eggs).
 Sedimentation within waterbodies could also adversely affect aquatic habitat by infilling of interstitial spaces in areas with rocky substrates.